digipolisantwerp/antwerp-ui_angular/README.md

 ## Questions

 For questions and support please ask a question on the [#acpaas-ui slack channel][acpaas-ui-slack].
+If you're not yet a member of our DigAnt Café slack community, you can easily [join here](https://digantcafe-slack.digipolis.be).

 If you stumble across a bug or missing feature, feel free to [report an issue][acpaas-ui-angular-issues].
 Please fill out the issue template completely when [opening an issue][acpaas-ui-angular-issues].
 This will help us get to your issue sooner.